-TOP: Nursing Process: Implementation MSC: Client Needs: Safe, Effective Care Environment
+PTS: 1 DIF: Cognitive Level: Understand (Comprehension) REF: Pages 1-18, 19 TOP: Nursing Process: Implementation MSC: Client Needs: Safe, Effective Care Environment

-9. Which individual behavior demonstrates resilience? - a.
-Repress stressors associated with a divorce. - b.
-Continuing to grieve the death of a spouse for 5 years. - c.
-Continuing to live in a shelter for 2 years after the home is destroyed by fire. - d.
-Taking a temporary job to maintain financial stability after loss of a permanent job.
+9. Which individual is demonstrating the highest level of resilience?
+One who - a. is able to repress stressors. - b. becomes depressed after the death of a spouse. - c. lives in a shelter for 2 years after the home is destroyed by fire. - d. takes a temporary job to maintain financial stability after loss of a permanent job.

 Resilience is closely associated with the process of adapting and helps people facing tragedies, loss, trauma, and severe stress.
 It is the ability and capacity for people to secure the resources they need to support their well-being.
-Repression and protracted grief are unhealthy.
+Repression and depression are unhealthy.
 Living in a shelter for 2 years shows a failure to move forward after a tragedy.
 See related audience response question.

-PTS: 1 DIF: Cognitive Level: Understand (Comprehension) TOP: Nursing Process: Assessment MSC: Client Needs: Psychosocial Integrity
+PTS: 1 DIF: Cognitive Level: Apply (Application) REF: Pages 1-5, 6

+TOP: Nursing Process: Assessment

+MSC: Client Needs: Psychosocial Integrity